15 Best Eco-Friendly Flooring Options for Your Home

 Frequently Asked Questions

-Bamboo and hardwood flooring are among the most durable eco-friendly options, lasting for decades with proper care.
+Bamboo and hardwood flooring are among the most eco-friendly options, lasting for decades with proper care.

 Is eco-friendly flooring more expensive than traditional flooring?